Graduate Admissions FAQ

 - Application Coupon Codes are non-refundable (no cash value) and are non-transferable between people, other programs or sessions.

-1. Email the Psychology graduate programs at: psych.gradstudies.ok@ubc.ca with the subject line “Request for Application Coupon Code”.
+- Email the Psychology graduate programs at: psych.gradstudies.ok@ubc.ca with the subject line “Request for Application Coupon Code”.

 In the body of your email, you must include the following:

-- Your statement that you self-identify as being a member of a group or groups that have been marginalized on one or more grounds including sex, sexual orientation, gender identity or expression, race or ethnicity, Indigenous peoples, mental or physical disability, political belief, religion, marital or family status, and/or age;
+- A clearly-articulated statement that you self-identify as being a member of a group or groups that have been marginalized on one or more grounds including sex, sexual orientation, gender identity or expression, race or ethnicity, Indigenous peoples, mental or physical disability, political belief, religion, marital or family status, and/or age;

 - Your first name and your last name;